alex01001/Automated-image-captioning/README.md

 # Automated-image-captioning
-Create and train a neural network to automatically generate captions from images.
+In this project I create and train a neural network to automatically generate captions from images.

+Start with 0_Dataset.ipynb notebook.

 ![image captioning](image-captioning.png)